mconf/bigbluebutton-api-js/README.md

 * [CryptoJS](http://code.google.com/p/crypto-js/), that can be found
   in the `vendor` directory.

-Once you add these libraries to your page, you can get the links with (code in Coffeescript):
+Add these libraries and `bigbluebutton-api.js` to your page, and then get the links with (code in Coffeescript):

 ```coffeescript